-- Obesity can severely impact on a cat’s quality of life, and several health concerns can develop as a result of obesity which includes diabetes, kidney disease, arthritis and cancer.
+- Obesity can severely impact a cat’s quality of life, and several health concerns can develop as a result of obesity which includes diabetes, kidney disease, arthritis and cancer.

-When cats gain weight, the fat accumulates beneath the skin (subcutaneous fat) which is what most people think of, but there is another type of fat which can be found within the abdominal cavity, surrounding the organs such as the kidneys, pancreas, and liver.
+When cats gain weight, the fat accumulates beneath the skin (subcutaneous fat) which is what most people think of, but there is another type of fat that can be found within the abdominal cavity, surrounding the organs such as the kidneys, pancreas, and liver.
 This is known as visceral or intra-thoracic fat.
 What is known in humans is that it is the major culprit in many health problems associated with obesity.
 This type of fat is active, and it is now believed to be an important endocrine organ.
 It releases pro-inflammatory chemicals and hormones which lead to inflammation, insulin resistance, and even hunger.
 That’s right; visceral fat can make you feel hungry.

-Some cats have a small paunch at towards the back of their belly and just in front of their hind legs.
+Some cats have a small paunch towards the back of their belly and just in front of their hind legs.

 The most significant factors associated with obesity in cats is overfeeding (particularly free-feeding and high carbohydrate diets) and not enough energy expenditure (calories in vs calories out).
 If the calories consumed exceed calories burned, then the cat will put on weight.